aliyilmaz/cloud-map-creator/README.md

 ## Installation

-To install the tool run `composer install` on the root folder of this project.
+To install the tool run `composer install` in the root folder of this project.

 ## Run the tools